 Olmstead v.
 United States (1927)

 The 1927 case of Olmstead v.
 United States proved to be an incredibly important and influential decision.
 The case revolved around the prosecution of Washington state resident Roy Olmstead for attempting to smuggle and sell alcohol in violation of Prohibition.
 After suspecting Olmstead for years, the government gathered evidence by wiretapping Olmstead’s office phones without first obtaining a warrant.
-Olmstead argued that the police had violated his 4th and 5th amendment rights.
+Olmstead argued that the police had violated his Fourth and Fifth Amendment rights.
 The Supreme Court, in a 5 – 4 decision, ruled that the government could use the evidence obtained from wiretapping.
 The “Exclusionary Rule,” which holds that illegally-obtained evidence may not be used against defendants at trial, was in force at the time.
-However Chief Justice William Taft cited previous decisions which characterized the 4th amendment as only applying to physical search and seizure.
+However Chief Justice William Taft cited previous decisions which characterized the Fourth Amendment as only applying to physical search and seizure.